These are tentative policies that may change before the start of the course.

 • Each homework has a defined due date and time.
 For most homeworks, this is Friday at 5 pm Pacific time.

-• Each homework problem must be submitted as both as a single Jupyter notebook with file name hw#.#_lastname_firstname.ipynb.
+• Each homework problem must be submitted as as a single Jupyter notebook with file name hw#.#_lastname_firstname.ipynb.
 All cells in the notebook must be pre-run in order prior to submission.
 (A tip: You should use Jupyter’s “Restart and Run All” option under the Run pulldown menu to make sure your notebook is in runnable, submittable form.)
 Additionally, any other files that are necessary for your homework should also be submitted.
 Note that these are all submitted as separate files, but the TAs will only add graded comments to the Jupyter notebook.
-The exception to this rule is for homework problems where the instructions specifically say they may be submitted as a PDF, in which case a single PDF with file name hw#.#_lastname_firstname.pdf is submitted.
+There are two exceptions to this rule.
+Sometimes the notebook must also be submitted as an HTML file, meaning that you submit two files, hw#.#_lastname_firstname.ipynb and hw#.#_lastname_firstname.html, the latter of which is the notebook converted to HTML.
+This is done for problems that take a long time to run so the TAs do not need to necessarily rerun all cells of the notebook.
+Such problems will be clearly indicated in the problem statement.
+The other exception is problems where the instructions specifically say the problem may be submitted as a PDF, in which case a single PDF with file name hw#.#_lastname_firstname.pdf (or, if you prefer, a Jupyter notebook hw#.#_lastname_firstname.ipynb) is submitted.

 • For team-problems, all members of the team submit exactly the same notebook (except with different file names containing the name of the submitter), with the names of all team members at the top of the notebook.